 How to Fertilize Beets

 Broadcast fertilizer seven days before planting.
-Use 3 pounds of a 10-10-10 for fertilizing beet plants.
-Side-dress the plants one to three times with 3 ounces of the 10-10-10 formula.
-Higher rates are necessary in areas with more rainfall.
+Use 3 pounds (1.5 kg.) of a 10-10-10 for fertilizing beet plants.
+Side-dress the plants one to three times with 3 ounces (85 g.) of the 10-10-10 formula.
+Higher rates are necessary for areas with more rainfall.
 Most regions have adequate potassium for large root production, but a soil test will reveal any deficiencies.
-In the event your soil has limited potassium, side-dress with a formula higher in potassium, which is the last number in the ratio.
+In the event that your soil has limited potassium, side-dress with a formula higher in potassium, which is the last number in the ratio.

 Special Beet Feeding Instructions

 Boron is necessary for feeding beet plants.
 Low levels of boron will cause black sunken spots on and in the root.
-Internal black spot can be prevented with ½ ounce of Borax per 100 square feet.
+Internal black spot can be prevented with ½ ounce of Borax per 100 square feet (14 g. per 9.5 sq. m.).
 Excess boron is damaging to some other food crops, so a soil test is necessary to indicate if Borax is needed.

 Keep beet plants well supplied with moisture, especially at fertilization.
 This will help draw nutrients into the soil where the roots can utilize them.
 Cultivate shallowly around beet plants to prevent weeds and harvest beets when they are the size you require.
 Store beets in a cool location for several weeks or can or pickle them for even longer storage.